-- A regular client of the school's salon always asks for the same student to provide his services.
-Other students remark that the client gives them the creeps.
-The requested student has made no such comments. - Another student comments to the instructor that she feels bad for the requested student and thinks this client makes the student uncomfortable. - Should the instructor involve the Title IX Coordinator?
+• A regular client of the school's salon always asks for the same student to provide his services.
+Other students remark that the client gives them the requested student and thinks this client makes the student uncomfortable.

 #5 - Giving the Up/Down